Starfsfólk VÍ

 Student evaluation consists of assignments and tests.

 This course introduces the topics of economics, scarcity and choices, supply and demand.
 Students study a different kind of elasticity and its applications.
 Other topics include consumer choices, budget constraint, indifference curves, income and substitution effects as well as consumer surplus, producer surplus and total surplus, as well as market efficiency.
 Moreover, students are introduced to government policies, control on prices, taxes and subsidies.
+Student evaluation consists mostly of tests but also on assignments.

 This course introduces the basic topics of economics, scarcity and choices, supply and demand.
 Students study different kinds of elasticity and its applications.
 This course introduces the topics of different types of costs and the relationship between production and cost.
 Students study different market structures such as: monopoly, oligopoly, monopolistic competition and perfect competition.
 Furthermore, students study profit maximization in different market structures and the effect of entry of barriers to a market.
 There is emphasis on the calculation through the use of examples.